NGEET/fates-users-guide/docs/source/developer/Tagging-Methodology.md

 In brief, here is how we update the version numbers:

-sci major: If there is some fundamental change to the nature of FATES which we deem suitably noteworth (this may never happen as its a qualitative thing) sci minor: If content has been added that changes scientific hypotheses, or changes that change answers without being a bug fix sci bugfix: As the name implies, if a bug has been fixed, or there have been cosmetic-only changes, or accessory changes
+sci major: If there is some fundamental change to the nature of FATES which we deem suitably noteworth (this may never happen as its a qualitative thing)

+sci minor: If content has been added that changes scientific hypotheses, or changes that change answers without being a bug fix

+sci bugfix: As the name implies, if a bug has been fixed, or there have been cosmetic-only changes, or accessory changes

 api major: If we change the communication with FATES and its host, in such a way that FATES is no-longer backwards compatible with the HLM.
 When this happens, we must make synchronized API changes to the host land model.
-For the compatability match history, see here: https://github.com/NGEET/fates/wiki/Table-of-FATES-API-and-HLM-STATUS api minor: If changes are made to the FATES API that are still  backwards compatible.
+For the compatability match history, see {doc}`/user/Table-of-FATES-API-and-HLM-STATUS`.

+api minor: If changes are made to the FATES API that are still  backwards compatible.
 An example of this would be an update to structure of the FATES parameter file.
-The user would not need to update which version of the HLM they use, but they would need to use a new parameter file structure. api bugfix: Any changes that are to the API, but do not fall into the previous categories would be incremented here.
+The user would not need to update which version of the HLM they use, but they would need to use a new parameter file structure.

+api bugfix: Any changes that are to the API, but do not fall into the previous categories would be incremented here.
 Particularly, bug-fixes that do not require updates on the HLM side of code, or cosmetic changes and updates to documentation or syntax.

 ## Patch Tags